reapchain/reapchain/CONTRIBUTING.md

 Ideally each PR addresses only a single issue.
 Additionally, as much as possible code refactoring and cleanup should be submitted as a separate PRs.
 And the feature branch `feature/XXX` should be synced with `develop` regularly.

-The following PR structuring checklist can be used when submitting changes to the Gaia repository for review:
+The following PR structuring checklist can be used when submitting changes to the Reapchain repository for review:

 - [ ] Proto files: PR updating proto files.
 As a suggested next step, don't regenerate updated protobuf implementations using `protgen`, since this will break existing code.